Anry001/login-page/README.md

 # login-page
-A general purpose MUI login page. implemented with react-hook-form.
+A general purpose login page, built with MUI framework.
+Uses react-query.
+implemented with react-hook-form.